 Dismissal and Readmission

-A student may be dismissed from the faculty for any of the following reasons:
+A student may be dismissed from the University for any of the following reasons:

-- if the student’s overall average is less than 60 (GPA: 1.0) at the end of the second regular term
+- if the student’s overall average is less than 1.0 at the end of the second regular term

-- if the student fails to clear academic probation within two regular terms, excluding the summer term, after being put on probation; i.e., the student’s academic status is (2,2) or (2,3), and the student has failed to remove the probation
+- if the student fails to clear academic probation within two regular terms, excluding the summer term, i.e., the student’s academic status is (2,2) or (2,3), and the student has failed to remove the probation

 - if the student is deemed unworthy by the faculty to continue for professional or ethical reasons

-A student is normally considered for readmission only if, after spending a year at another recognized institution of higher education, the student is able to present a satisfactory record and recommendation.
+A student is normally considered for readmission only if, after spending a year at another recognized institution of higher education, the student is able to present a satisfactory record and recommendation through an online reactivation petition.
 Exceptions may be made for students who left the university for personal or health reasons.
-Transfer credit is considered after departmental evaluation of a student’s coursework.
+Transfer of credit is considered after departmental evaluation of a student’s coursework.